SAML single sign-on for Atlassian Data Center applications

 At the end of the setup process your IdP will provide you with a set of data that you'll need to configure your Atlassian application.

-Configuring SAML for Atlassian Data Center add-on in your Atlassian application
+Configuring SAML for Atlassian Data Center in your Atlassian application

 Navigate to the SAML Authentication screen: